 - The authentic Mediterranean Diet is a moderate carbohydrate diet (about 40% carbohydrates).

-- Wine is part of the Mediterranean diet.
+- Wine is part of the Mediterranean diet and its lifestyle.
 As stated by much scientific research (and us), we encourage you to drink a glass or two of red wine per day combined with other foods in your diet.

 - Red wines tend to have higher amounts of antioxidants than other alcohols, with less sugar.